tedbot101/devop_cw_group_1/usecase/use-case_1.md

 ### Goal in Context

-Product Owner wants to produce a report on Countries in the world, continent and region by largest population to smallest.
+Database manager wants to produce a report on Countries in the world, continent and region by largest population to smallest.

 ### Scope

-Organization.
+Organization

 ### Level